 Southeast approaches writing in the disciplines (WID) differently from many other institutions.
-While other institutions have designated WID courses, Southeast integrates writing throughout the University Studies program on the basis of the written communication objective.
+While other institutions have designated WID courses, Southeast integrates writing throughout the General Education program on the basis of the written communication objective.

 Helix is a publication of undergraduate and graduate research from across all disciplines at Southeast.
 The journal is intended to provide students with the opportunity to develop researched writing skills and to gain experience in preparing and submitting manuscripts for publication.
 Students of all levels, including graduating seniors, are encouraged to submit their researched writing for consideration.
 Helix is published annually each fall semester.